oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 This doesn't mean that deploying and managing microservices on the public cloud is easy; they come with their own challenges and pain.
 This is especially true for Amazon EKS, which in my opinion, is the hardest to use Kubernetes service but also one of the most flexible.
 This is because EKS is nothing but some clever orchestrations doing a complex dance on top of other AWS services like EC2, EBS, etc.

-If you want to run a microservice stack on EKS, you would need to spend some extra time and effort setting it up and managing it.
-This is where infrastructure as code (IaC) tools like [Terraform](https://www.terraform.io/) comes in handy.
+If you want to run a microservice stack on EKS, you will need to spend some extra time and effort setting it up and managing it.
+This is where infrastructure as code (IaC) tools like [Terraform](https://www.terraform.io/) come in handy.

 So here is what you will learn to do today: